 - You’re running an online business and need a physical address for your legal and client correspondence

 - You’re working from home and are reluctant to disclose your address to the public

 - You’re working from a co-working space which doesn’t allow you to use their address

 - You and your team are working remotely from somewhere in Ireland or abroad

 You should consider using the Virtual Office Service and avoid any further complications.

 It’s essential that you notify the CRO about every change to your registered office address in a timely manner.
 Your company secretary can do this for you.

-According to Section 51 of the Companies Act 2014, in case documents are sent to or left at the registered address, it will be considered they have been delivered, even if that’s not the case.
+According to Section 51 of the Companies Act 2014, if documents are sent to or left at the registered address, they will be considered delivered, even if that’s not the case.

-In other words, if you fail to notify the CRO about a change to your registered office address, you can suffer some serious consequences.
+In other words, if you fail to notify the CRO about changing your registered office address, you can suffer serious consequences.
 You can easily miss important information, notices or letters.